VMware ESXi: BIG-IP VE User’s Guide¶

 tmsh revoke sys license

-This functionality works for BIG-IP VE only.
+This functionality works for these BIG-IP VE versions ONLY.

 Per-App licenses¶